Work and Income has had its hand smacked by the High Court appeal judge after it brought prosecutions against a Taranaki woman "struggling to cope".

-She had been convicted after a defended hearing in the Hawera District Court on three counts of using a telephone to annoy and offend.
+She had been convicted after a defended hearing in the Hawera District Court on three counts of using a telephone to annoy and offend, for making a number of offensive phone calls, and sending an excessive number of offensive faxes, to various persons and organisations.

 In overturning the sentence, Justice Joseph Williams said: "It would be most unfortunate, indeed, if the ministry displayed an equal inability to cope with persons of unusual or eccentric perception.
 That might lead one to conclude that the ministry has also lost its sense of proportion with this individual."